2025.03.05

 Oumi

-This does not mean that you can do anything with this title, but it is important to broaden your perspective and thinking to include things that may not seem related to Landscape Design at first glancein order to grasp the characteristics of a place.This is an effective step in building a design framework.
+This does not mean that you can do anything just because you have this title, but it is important tobroaden your perspective and thinking to include things that may not at first glance seem related to Landscape when it comes to understanding the characteristics of a place.This is an effective step in building a design framework.

 Secretariat